gvwilson/thirdbit/_posts/2019/12/2019-12-30-method-motive-opportunity.md

 I've been frightened and angry for the last three years watching tech moguls amass obscene fortunes by amplifying hate while democracy rots and the planet burns.
-Giving young programmers the tools they need to see that for what it is won't fix it—not by itself, and not right away—but what we're doing right now isn't working, and this might.
+Giving young programmers the tools they need to see that for what it is won't fix it right away, but what we're doing right now isn't going to fix it at all.

 > You can't spend your whole life criticizing something and then,
 > when you have the chance to do it better,